 Proposals

-Option 1: Define baseline SRS based precoding procedure in TE to enable aligned simulation assumptions.
+Option 1: Study whether and how to define baseline SRS based precoding procedure in TE to enable aligned simulation assumptions.

-TO/FO/PO precompensation
+Time/frequency/phase offset precompensation

 Feature Lead notes

 Discussion of Option 1 has been captured in Ad-hoc minutes.
-Feature lead’s suggestion based on discussion is that companies can be encouraged to consider technical solutions on TO/FO/PO precompensation in the next meeting as several companies see value to study TO/FO/PO precompensation as part of 6G demod SI.
+Feature lead’s suggestion based on discussion is that companies can be encouraged to consider technical solutions on time/frequency/phase offset precompensation in the next meeting as several companies see value to study time/frequency/phase offset precompensation as part of 6G demod SI.

 Proposals